Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 5. Digital Adoption

-For that reason, companies turn to Digital Adoption Platforms (DAPs) to smooth out the transition.
+For that reason, organizations turn to Digital Adoption Platforms (DAPs) to smooth out the transition.
 DAPs lay on top of software applications, so they can provide contextual, in-app guidance for users.
 So, if employees need to learn how to use the new cloud database that’s full of data gathered through machine learning, a DAP can teach them.

 Digital Transformation: Digital Adoption in Action

-A major US Insurance company introduced a retirement services portal to help customers manage their plans.
+A major US Insurance firm introduced a retirement services portal to help customers manage their plans.
 Customers struggled to use the application without a bit of handholding, which led to a surge in support requests.

 Key Takeaways for CIOs